liviucotfas/ase-web-and-cloud-applications-security/08 - MVCStore - Authentication.md

 	```CSHTML
 	@RenderSection("Scripts", required: false)
 	```
-5. Check the code in the Register, Login, and LogOut pages
+5. Check the code in the Register, Login, and LogOut pages.
+Change their default layout to `_AdminLayout` by modifying in the folder `Areas/Indentity/Pages` the `_ViewStart.cshtml`.

 6. Create a partial view called `_LoginPartial.cshtml` in the `Views/Shared` folder.